CalebMowery04/Rush-Database/README.md

-# Rush scripts for new member recruitment of a Business Fraternity
+# Rush scripts for new member recruitment of a business fraternity